dariaomelkina/MacOS_drivers_instruction/README.md

 * OSAction class (for C Function Pointer representation) encapsulates callback from I/O Kit API.
 * etc

-DriverKit supports different device familes.
+DriverKit supports different device familes, which provide abstractions of different devices (while IOService represents all devices).
 So, there are different frameworks for different families, such as:
 * NetworkingDriverKit ([link](https://developer.apple.com/documentation/networkingdriverkit))
 * HIDDriverKit ([link](https://developer.apple.com/documentation/hiddriverkit)) (used in the example with the keyboard)
 * USBDriverKit ([link](https://developer.apple.com/documentation/usbdriverkit))